Effective running coupling constant and jet quenching parameter in the spinning background from holography: Introduction

+In this work, we explore the effective running coupling constant of heavy quark pair and jet quenching parameter in the spinning background from holography \cite{Hawking:1998kw,Gibbons:2004ai,Gibbons:2004js,Garbiso:2020puw,Amano:2023bhg}.
+The motivation is from the generation of nonzero angular momentum in non-central heavy-ion collisions \cite{Liang:2004ph,Becattini:2007sr,Baznat:2013zx,STAR:2017ckg,Jiang:2016woz}.
+The angular momentum induces relativistic rotation of QGP, motivating the effect of rotation on the effective running coupling constant and jet quenching parameter.
 We consider the Myers-Perry black holes background, in which the compact boundary of the spacetime supports a gauge theory defined on $S^3 \times \mathbb{R}$ \cite{Garbiso:2020puw}.
-In the large black hole (high temperature) limit with rescaled coordinates, the Myers-Perry metric could reduce to a Schwarzschild black brane boosted along the $x_3$ direction with the boosted parameter $a$.
+Myers-Perry black holes are solutions to the vacuum Einstein equations in higher dimensions that describe rotating black holes.
+The connection between these objects and QCD is not a direct physical one, but rather a holographic duality.
+In the framework of AdS/CFT correspondence, the Myers-Perry black hole can be reduced to a Schwarzschild black brane boosted along the $x_3$ direction with boost parameter $a$ in the large black hole (high temperature) limit.
+This boost parameter is directly related to the vorticity of the dual fluid.
+The relation is motivated by the need to understand strongly coupled systems with rotation.
+Myers-Perry black holes serve as a theoretical laboratory where calculations are tractable on the gravity side, providing insights into the complex, non-perturbative dynamics of rotating quark-gluon plasmas in QCD.
 Projecting this fluid flow onto flat spacetime presents a fluid with non-trivial vorticity and expansion profiles.
 In order to analyze the effect of rotation, one can consider zooming in on a small patch and find that the fluid exhibits uniform streaming motion.
 This ultra-local description corresponds to a globally rotating fluid, with the planar black brane providing the essential holographic framework for studying QGP dynamics in the dual field theory.
 It should be mentioned that the heavy quark dynamics in the rotating background have been explored in \cite{Arefeva:2020jvo,Golubtsova:2021agl}.
 The thermodynamics of heavy quarkonium in the spinning black hole have been studied in \cite{Zhu:2024uwu,Zhu:2024dwx,Zhu:2025ucq}.

 The paper is organized as follows.
 In Sec.~\ref{sec:02}, we briefly review the Myers-Perry black hole background.
-In Sec.~\ref{sec:03}, we discuss the running coupling constant of heavy quark pair and jet quenching parameter in the spinning background.
+In Sec.~\ref{sec:03}, we discuss the effective running coupling constant of heavy quark pair and jet quenching parameter in the spinning background.
 In Sec.~\ref{sec:04}, we give the conclusion and discussion.